Petrol Prices Above Rs 100 In Mumbai, Kolkata, Chennai; Check Today's Fuel Rates Here

-Since the reduction in excise duty, which Union Finance Minister Nirmala Sitharaman announced on May 21, fuel prices have stayed constant.
-In places like Mumbai, Chennai, Kolkata, and Hyderabad, the cost of petrol has crossed the Rs 100 threshold.
-In New Delhi, a litre of petrol costs Rs 96.72, whereas diesel is being sold at Rs 89.62 per litre.
+According to the most recent update for the two primary automotive fuels, the price of petrol in Delhi was fixed at Rs 96.72 per litre and diesel at Rs 89.62.
+In Mumbai, the country’s financial hub, a litre of petrol costs Rs 106.31 and a litre of diesel is priced at Rs 94.27.
+Chennai residents would have to pay Rs 102.73 for a litre of petrol, compared to Rs 94.33 for a litre of diesel.
+The price of diesel in Kolkata is Rs 92.76, while the price of petrol is Rs 106.03.
+Petrol prices have also breached the Rs 100 threshold in cities such as Bengaluru, Bhopal and Hyderabad.

-Mumbai, the country’s economic hub, is charging Rs 106.31 for a litre of petrol and Rs 94.27 for a litre of diesel.
-Chennai residents will pay Rs 102.63 for a litre of petrol versus Rs 94.24 for diesel.
-In Kolkata, the cost of petrol is Rs.
-106.03 and the cost of diesel is Rs.
-92.76.
+In November, India’s fuel consumption increased by 10.2 per cent year on year.
+India’s demand for petrol climbed by 18.84 million tonnes YoY, according to data from the Petroleum Planning and Analysis Cell (PPAC) of the oil ministry.
+Even though there is a greater demand for automobile fuels, India’s petrol and diesel prices have remained stable for a while.

-Here’s a list of fuel prices in major cities on December 14:
+Check fuel rates in different cities in the country on December 15:

 Delhi